mystevotgit/School-OOP/README.md

 ### Encapsulation
 The school field are declared with the *private* access modifier which gives *Encapsulation* to the object.

 Encapsulation is simply the process of hiding the data of an object.
+In other words, it is called Wrapping.
 To achieve encapsulation in Java −

 * Declare the variables of a class as private.